dragonfly-science/dragonfly-website/content/work/2015-03-25-reporting-case-study.md

 ---
 title: Repeatable reporting
 banner-image: /work/2015-03-25-reporting-case-study/electricity-use-and-demand.png
-summary: We created an automated, templated system for producing data-rich reports.
+summary: A templated programme to efficiently produce data-rich reports.
+tags: capability, systems
 quote: If I have another chance to work with Dragonfly I won't hesitate to say yes.
-No question
+No question.
 quote-attribution: Vij Kooyela, Senior Analyst, Ministry of Business, Innovation, & Employment
 logo: /work/2015-03-25-reporting-case-study/mbie-logo.png
 ---
 One of our secret sauces is a focus on repeatable, automated reporting.
-We worked with the Sector Performance team at the Ministry of Business, Innovation, & Employment (MBIE) to improve their analysis processes and make their reporting more collaborative and efficient.
+We worked with the Sector Performance team at the Ministry of Business, Innovation & Employment (MBIE) to improve their analysis processes and make their reporting more collaborative and efficient.
 <!--more-->

 ##A complex report